Admissions Policies: International Students

 - Official TOEFL score of at least 73 iBT or 550 pBT - Institution Code: 1914.1

-- Official IELTS score of at least 6.0 with at least 5.5 in all subscores.1
+- Official IELTS score of at least 6.0.1

-- Graduation from a US high school or secondary school in a country where English is the official language of education.
+- Graduation from a U.S. high school or secondary school in a country where English is the official language of education immediately prior to enrollment at UWL.

-- Applicant must have studies in the English speaking country for a minimum of three years.
+- Applicant must have studied in the English-speaking country for a minimum of three consecutive years, not including terms that required English as a second language study.

 Undergraduate applicants who do not have the required English proficiency may be considered for conditional admission.
 Students who are conditionally admitted are required to enroll in the English as a Second Language Institute (ESL).
-Conditionally admitted students must complete the ESL program or submit sufficient TOEFL or IELTS scores before they will be allowed to enroll in an academic program.
+Conditionally admitted students must complete the ESL program or submit sufficient TOEFL, IELTS or PTE scores before they will be allowed to enroll in an academic program.

-Proof of funding: A bank statement and affidavit of support is required for students requesting an F-1 visa.
+Proof of funding: A bank statement and affidavit or letter of support is required for students requesting an F-1 visa.
 Funding must be equal or greater than International Education & Engagement’s estimated costs for one year (two semesters) of undergraduate study.
-Students who require F-2 visas for dependents (spouse and/or children) must submit additional proof of funding and passport copies for each dependent.
+Students who are requesting F-2 visas for dependents (spouse and/or children) must submit additional proof of funding and passport copies for each dependent.

 Application materials can be sent to: